 Check out the information sign and map at the trailhead.

-Wolf Trail Hike—Popular Gatineau Park Trail
+Wolf Trail Hike — A Popular Gatineau Park Trail

 Gatineau Park trails in the forest